Pilsen couple become first Cook County newlyweds of 2024

 “This was a great experience,” Arroyo said.
 “There’s no one else I’d rather be with, and I’m really happy to be married to her.”

-She was shocked to get the call that they won the lottery on Dec.
+She was shocked to get the call that they won the coveted spot on Dec.
 27.

-Since getting the call, “we had to be in a hurry.
-And I had to get a dress and he had to get an outfit.
+Since last Wednesday, “We had to be in a hurry, and I had to get a dress, and he had to get an outfit.
 This was just such a great opportunity,” Rodriguez said.

 Arroyo’s three cousins and his dad, Alfonso Arroyo Sr., and his wife attended the ceremony.
-The eldest Arroyo said he was happy and excited for his son and new daughter-in-law.
+The elder Arroyo said he was happy and excited for his son and new daughter-in-law.

 Rodriguez and Arroyo are still figuring out their honeymoon and hope to have a bigger celebration with friends and family later this year.

-The couple lives in Pilsen and have a 2-month-old son together.
-Rodriguez, 30, is a line cook at Au Cheval and Arroyo, 28, works as a technician for Wal-Mart.
+The couple live in Pilsen with their 2-month-old son and Rodriguez’s 11-year-old daughter.
+Rodriguez, 30, is a line cook at Au Cheval, and Arroyo, 28, works as a technician for Walmart.

-They also got gifts from Chicago businesses including tickets to a Laugh Factory show, an Eli’s Cheesecake gift certificate and filet mignon, strip steaks and lobster tails from Whittingham Meats.
+After the ceremony, they received gifts from Chicago businesses, including tickets to a Laugh Factory show, an Eli’s Cheesecake gift certificate and filet mignon, strip steaks and lobster tails from Whittingham Meats.

 County Clerk Karen Yarbrough normally officiates the ceremony, but she couldn’t make it this year.
 Each year, Yarbrough has carried on the tradition that started during David Orr’s time as county clerk.

-Note: Editor’s note: Alfonzo Arroyo Jr.’s first name was misspelled in an previous version of this story.